intentframe/intentframe/demo/tests/root_demo/README.md

 - `0` means the preflight passed and every selected intent matched its `expected_decision`.
 - `1` means the preflight failed or at least one selected intent failed.
-- `2` means the command line named an invalid or unknown intent number.
+- `2` means the command line named an invalid or unknown intent number, or `--policy` pointed at a missing YAML file.

 **One `Handshake OK` line per test run, not per intent.** That's the proof the session harness is working — one onboarding LLM call regardless of how many